umutphp/famous-bugs/README.md

 ## Introduction

-As software developers, we can define our work as correcting mistakes and developing solutions to problems.
+As software developers, we can simply define our work as fixing bugs and developing solutions to problems.
 This is a curated list of problems and bugs that developers may find useful to know.

 ## Problems